JiabingYang/android-musicplayer/musicplayer/README.md

 4. We use QueueItem to pass songs to android-musicplayer and MediaMetadataCompat to give you infomation about the song playing.
 So you need to convert your own song type with QueueItem and MediaMetadataCompat to use android-musicplayer.
-For convenience, you can converting by defining a class extending TypeQueueHelper.
+For convenience, you can convert them by defining a class extending TypeQueueHelper.

 Sample